dawitanelay/ML-Project-20/README.md

 ### Introduction

-The aims of project A of the Machine Learning (ML) course held by Professor Alessio Micheli at [Department of Computer Science](https://di.unipi.it/) of[University of Pisa](https://www.unipi.it/)
+The aims of project A of the Machine Learning (ML) course held by Professor Alessio Micheli at [Department of Computer Science](https://di.unipi.it/) of [University of Pisa](https://www.unipi.it/)